-Goya Nexus Pro Freeride 5 Batten er et spesielt anbefalt freerideseil fra Addicted, da det kombinerer en fantastisk power og toppfart samtidig som det er svært letthåndterlig og dermed er et perfekt seil for alt fra flattvannscruising til bump and jump.
-I tillegg er seilet produsert i solide materialer, og du vil garantert ha mye glede av seilet i mange år.
+Goya Nexus er et spesielt anbefalt freerideseil fra Surf1, da det kombinerer en fantastisk power og toppfart, samtidig som det er svært letthåndterlig, og det er dermed et perfekt seil for alt fra flattvannscruising til bump&jump.
+I tillegg er seilet produsert i solide materialer, og du vil garantert ha mye glede av seilet i mange år framover!

 Goya Nexus er freerideseilet for deg som vil ha ett seil som funker til alt.
 Bra power, fart, kontroll - rett og slett et perfekt freerideseil.

-Nexus Pro representerer selve hjertet og sjelen til freeride windsurfing.
-Seilet har skikkelig power i de lavere vindregistrene, er stabilt og letthåndterlig, får deg raskt opp i fart og pusher deg til høye hopp, harde carvende jibber og er en garantist for mye moro på vannet.
+Nexus representerer selve hjertet og sjelen til freeride windsurfing: seilet har skikkelig power i de lavere vindregistrene, er stabilt og letthåndterlig, får deg raskt opp i fart og pusher deg til høye hopp, harde carvende jibber, og er en garantist for mye moro på vannet.

 One of the more direct feeling sails in the group, the Nexus has the power range and crisp handling to make it an ideal choice for those that like to really sense they are involved whilst sailing - Windsurf Magazine